categories

 Now you might be wondering, what about Photoshop?

 Most professional photographers post-process 95% of the images within Lightroom and only use Photoshop when they cannot fix something in Lightroom.
-Therefore, their workflow depends on whether an image needs further work in Photoshop or not.
+Therefore, their workflow depends on what the client requirements are and whether an image needs further work in Photoshop or not.

 Creating backups with an external hard drive